Nordstrom Anniversary Sale: Celeb-Loved Activewear Brands Are on Sale

 With a celebrity fan following that includes Jennifer Garner, Kourtney Kardashian, Reese Witherspoon, Gigi Hadid, Jennifer Lopez, and Jessica Alba, the apparel giant has a reputation for the best in shape wear, leggings and a ton of other must-have items like the Booty Boost active leggings which have become a favorite among the stars.

-The brand beloved by Selena Gomez, Kristin Cavallari, Ashley Tisdale, Halsey and Vanessa Hudgens, Free People’s FP Movement activewear line's tie dye tank is a great loose-fitting top with large armholes to keep you cool during a workout or a warm day.

-Kendall Jenner, Hailey Baldwin, and Kourtney Kardashian are among the fans of Adidas Originals collaboration with Amsterdam-born artist Danielle Cathari.
-The Adibreak track pants showcase Cathari’s unique design eye with a twist on a classic tracksuit.

 Jessica Alba, Reese Witherspoon, Kate Middleton and Jennifer Aniston have been spotted sporting Sweaty Betty.
-The brand’s power crop top is made of breathable stretch fabric with a racer back for the perfect chest support.
+This breathable, lightweight jacket has a stoweaway hood, side zip pockets and thumbholes.

+Kendall Jenner, Hailey Baldwin, and Kourtney Kardashian are among the fans of Adidas Originals.
+Get these classic 3-stripe tights at the Nordstrom Anniversary Sale before they sell out.

+The brand beloved by Selena Gomez, Kristin Cavallari, Ashley Tisdale, Halsey and Vanessa Hudgens, Free People’s FP Movement activewear line's Solid Wide Leg Pants are wide leg pants with a drawstring waist.

 RELATED CONTENT: